 If elected to the Board, successful candidates must be available for two days of board meetings in early November.

 Desired skills and experience

-Joining the board of directors through the nomination committee slate can be achieved by following these steps:
+Joining the Board of Directors through the Nomination Committee late can be achieved by following these steps:

 - Verify that you are qualified: we are looking for individuals with specific skills and experience.
 Make sure you qualify before submitting your application.

-- Committee selects candidates: The nomination committee will review each application and narrow down their list of potential candidates.
-Nominees may be contacted by the nomination committee with follow-up questions to help them make their decision.
-The final list of nomination committee candidates will be announced on July 31, 2019.
+- Committee selects candidates: The Nomination Committee will review each application and narrow down their list of potential candidates.
+Nominees may be contacted by the Nomination Committee with follow-up questions to help them make their decision.
+The final list of Nomination Committee candidates will be announced on July 29, 2020.

 Your contribution to Canada’s internet

 - Serve a three-year term with the objective of helping CIRA in its mandate to foster the development of .CA as a key public resource for all Canadians.